Cruel Smile

-Cruel Smile is a compilation album by Elvis Costello and the Imposters, released in 2002.
+Cruel Smile is a compilation album by Elvis Costello released in 2002.
+Though it is credited as "Elvis Costello and the Imposters", the Imposters only appear on five tracks.
 It consists of B-sides and leftover material from the When I Was Cruel sessions.
+Cruel Smile received two Grammy award nominations at the 2003 Grammys in the categories Best Rock Album and Best Alternative Music Album.